How Much Does It Cost to Finish a Basement?

 Electrical work for a finished basement averages around $1,325.
-Many cities do not allow homeowners to install wiring or plumbing on their own.
+Many municipalities do not allow homeowners to install wiring or plumbing on their own.
 A professional electrician or a contractor who is licensed to do electrical work will install new wiring to finish a basement.
-Expect to pay $75 to $500 to install electrical outlets.
+Homeowners can expect to pay $75 to $500 each to install electrical outlets.
 On average, the more outlets and switches installed, the cheaper the cost per item.
-The homeowner will also need to factor in the cost of a permit and inspections to make sure the electrical work is up to code—a reputable contractor can take care of these.
+The homeowner will also need to factor in the cost of permits and inspections to make sure the electrical work is up to code—a reputable contractor can take care of these.

 All household plumbing passes through the basement.
 When a homeowner renovates or remodels a basement, it’s important for them to make sure the design fits around the plumbing.
 Boilers and water heaters are commonly found in the basement, as well as sump pumps, furnaces, and HVAC systems.
 Moving these items may not be affordable or advisable.
-If you’re interested in remodeling the basement to include a laundry room, bathroom, or kitchen, new plumbing will be needed.
+If the remodeled basement will include a laundry room, bathroom, or kitchen, new plumbing will be needed.
 A licensed contractor or professional plumber can safely install all the required plumbing and make sure it’s up to code.
 The average rate is usually $450 to $1,000 per fixture.
 The overall price of plumbing work depends on whether there is existing plumbing in the space or if new plumbing needs to be installed.
 The quality of the materials and the quantity also affect the price.
-The cost to finish a basement with a bathroom could range from $3,000 to $15,000 or go up as high as $30,000.
+The cost to finish a basement with a bathroom can range from $8,000 to $15,000.

-If you convert the basement into an apartment or a bedroom, you’ll need a suitable exit in the form of a door or egress window.
+If the basement is being converted into an apartment or a bedroom, it will need a suitable exit in the form of a door or egress window.
 An egress window, which costs $3,900 on average, provides an alternate escape route from the area in case of a fire or other emergency.
-An egress window costs $3,900 on average, and the egress window must be up to code.
 A professional may have to excavate land and reframe an exterior wall to meet building codes.
-This will result in additional costs to your basement finishing project.
+This will result in additional costs to the basement finishing project.
 For a window to be considered an egress window, a uniformed firefighter must be able to fit through it.

 Framing and Insulation

 It costs $1,795 on average to frame a basement, not including insulation and drywall.
-Framing costs approximately $7 to $16 per linear foot on its own, but $20 to $30 per linear foot with drywall.
-The cost of insulation is $1,650 when using 3.5-inch batt and roll barriers.
-Insulation assists the HVAC system so it doesn’t have to work as hard to heat and cool your home.
+Framing costs approximately $7 to $16 per linear foot on its own but $20 to $30 per linear foot with drywall.
+The cost of insulation is $1,650 when using 3 ½-inch batt and roll barriers.
+Insulation assists the HVAC system so it doesn’t have to work as hard to heat and cool the home.

 Building and drywalling a basement ceiling costs about $1,700.
 Professional contractors will often include the price of ceiling drywall in the room drywalling and framing costs as part of the entire project.
 Some municipalities may require specific measurements for basement ceilings to be up to code.
-If you don’t meet the height requirement, you may have to move ductwork and pipes to raise the ceiling.
+If the ceilings don’t meet the height requirement, the homeowner may need to have ductwork and pipes moved to raise the ceiling.

-Finishing a basement can add value and usable livable space to your home.
-You can transform an unused space into a beautiful area where you can entertain friends and family.
+Finishing a basement is a great way to transform an unused space into a beautiful area for entertaining friends and family.
 Some benefits of a finished basement include added space to the property without constructing an addition, added value, energy cost savings, and potential rental income.

 Added Versatile Space

-If you have a home with an unfinished basement, you’re letting all that extra square footage go to waste.
-Transform that unused area into a livable space that you can enjoy for years to come.
-There are many ways to use the extra space after finishing the basement.
-Some practical ideas include using the space as a playroom, a craft or hobby room, a wet bar, a home theater, a bedroom, an apartment, a home office, or a laundry room, or even a combination of these if the space is large enough.
+An unfinished, unused basement is a huge waste of square footage.
+Transforming that unused area into a livable space will create an area that homeowners will enjoy for years to come.
+There are many ways homeowners can use the extra space after finishing their basement.
+Some practical ideas include using the area as a playroom, a craft or hobby room, a wet bar, a home theater, a bedroom, an apartment, a home office, or a laundry room, or even a combination of these if the space is large enough.

 Added Value and Return on Investment

 The average basement finishing project can add up to 70 percent return on investment.
-Many home buyers are interested in buying a home with a finished basement, and some may even raise their offer when purchasing a home with a finished basement.
-Adding this improvement to your home creates value by generating more livable space for your home.
-When you’re ready to sell your home, you can make it stand out by having a game room, home theater, extra bedroom, or separate apartment.
+Many home buyers are looking for a home with a finished basement, and some may even raise their offer when purchasing a home with one.
+Adding this improvement to the home creates value by generating more livable space.
+When the house goes on the market, it will stand out by having a game room, a home theater, an extra bedroom, or a separate apartment.
 Potential buyers will appreciate that they will not have to put work into the house to finish the basement, and they can enjoy a move-in-ready space right away.

 An unfinished basement is at risk from radon gas leaking in through unfinished walls and flooring.
-An unfinished basement is also more accessible to insects, rodents, mold, mildew, and unpleasant odors.
-Finishing a basement will reduce or eliminate the possibility of these issues, saving you from inconvenience, health hazards, and safety risks.
+It’s also more accessible to insects, rodents, mold, mildew, and unpleasant odors.
+Finishing a basement will reduce or eliminate the possibility of these issues, saving the homeowner from inconvenience and safety risks.

 Zoning Restriction Work-Around

-Based on where your house is and the zoning restrictions for your property, it may not be that easy to add to your home.
+Based on the location of the house and the zoning restrictions for the property, it may not be that easy to add to the home.
 Finishing a basement adds valuable living space without affecting any zoning restrictions.
-While you may still need to acquire permits, there won’t be as many permits to obtain and inspections to go through as there would be when adding an addition.
+While the homeowner may still need to acquire permits, there won’t be as many permits to obtain and inspections to go through as there would be when building an addition to the home.

 Energy Cost Savings

-Finishing a basement will help you and your home become more energy efficient.
+Finishing a basement will help make the home more energy efficient.
 An unfinished basement typically allows air to escape and enter the house, and this will affect heating and cooling costs.
-Drywall, insulation, and new flooring will help keep the temperature regulated so your HVAC system doesn’t have to work overtime to keep the space cool in the warmer months and warm in the wintertime.
+Drywall, insulation, and new flooring will help keep the temperature regulated so the home’s HVAC system doesn’t have to work overtime to keep the space cool in the warmer months and warm in the wintertime.

 Finishing a basement can provide potential additional income.
-By adding an apartment with a full bathroom and kitchen, you can rent out the space to either long-term or short-term tenants.
-This extra income can help you pay off bills, save up for a vacation, or begin a new home improvement project.
+By adding an apartment with a full bathroom and kitchen, the homeowner might be able to rent out the space to either long-term or short-term tenants.
+This extra income can help offset the cost of the refinishing project and provide additional income over time.

-How Much Does It Cost to Finish a Basement?
-DIY vs. Hiring a Professional
+Finishing a Basement: DIY vs. Hiring a Professional

-A basement finishing project involves many steps and requires experienced and licensed professionals to do the work.
-It’s recommended that this project be left to general contractors or finish carpenters.
+There are many steps to finishing a basement, and they require experienced and licensed professionals to do the work.
+It’s recommended that this project be left to basement finishing contractors or finish carpenters.
 To take on this project, a DIYer would need to be skilled in a wide variety of tasks, such as hanging drywall, laying flooring, installing insulation, and more, not to mention having the proper tools for the job.
 It’s also impossible to know what unexpected issues could come up like a crack in the basement wall or a burst pipe.
 If these problems do arise, the homeowner might not have the skills or tools necessary for the job.
-Even if they take on some of the smaller projects that make up a basement finishing project.
-In that case, you’ll still need to hire a plumber and electrician to install pipes, drains, outlets, and lighting fixtures to make sure everything is up to code and will pass an inspection.
+Even if they take on some of the smaller projects that make up a basement finishing project, it will still be necessary for them to hire a plumber and electrician to install pipes, drains, outlets, and lighting fixtures to make sure everything is up to code and will pass an inspection.